top of page

 Usaku Shibuta, after a long illness, died on Dec.
 26, 1917 [sic].
 Shibuta, Sato, and I were like brothers.
 Just before his death, he called for us, but Sato, because of his wounds, was unable to go to his bed.
 Shibuta said “Danjo, I am going to die.
 This is the end.
 Would you be kind enough to write my last testament.”
 When I finished reading it back to him, he smiled and chuckled.

 This reveals Shibuta was not the only Japanese-Canadian soldier at Balfour — although he was the only one to die there.
-But Danjo was mistaken on the date; elsewhere the book incorrectly gives it as Dec.
+But Danjo was mistaken on the date of his passing; elsewhere the book incorrectly gives it as Dec.
 26, 1918.
 In fact, Shibuta died on Jan.
 26, 1919 — one of three soldiers who passed away at the Balfour sanitarium that week.
 They were buried with military honours side-by-side in the soldiers plot of the Nelson cemetery.
 Shibuta’s pall bearers were fellow soldiers Pascoe, Dee, Holmes, and Capt.
 Shaw of Balfour.
 Flowers for his grave came from the Great War Veterans Association and its auxiliary, and the patients of the sanitarium.

 While Shibuta indicated he was a widower when he enlisted, elsewhere in his file, his wife Tomo was listed as a dependent.
 In reporting Shibuta’s death, the Nelson Daily News of Jan.
 29, 1919 shed some light on the subject: